Although Canada has no officially recognized poverty level as the US has, Statistics Canada has

 The Statistics Canada website also has detailed reports and tables available on the results of the PALS in 2006 and 2001.

-Human Resources Development Canada has produced reports based on the PALS survey and
+Employment and Social Development Canada has produced reports based on the CSD and PALS surveys and